ArnesKapic/ArnesKapic/README.md

 - 👋 Hi, I’m @ArnesKapic
 - 👀 I’m interested in programming.
-- 🌱 I’m currently learning Computer Information Systems.
+- 🌱 I’m currently learning Computer Science at WGU
 - 💞️ I’m looking to collaborate in order to learn more abou my field of study.
 - 📫 How to reach me is through GitHub.